dev-hasanmahmud/ssbs/README.md

 ## SSBS

-A simple API-based **Simple Service Booking System** built with Laravel 12 using Sanctum for authentication.
+A simple API-based **Simple Service Booking System** built with Laravel 12 using Sanctum for authentication and React 19 for UI development.

-## 📦 Features
+## Features

 - User Registration & Login (Token-based)
 - Role-based access (Admin vs Customer)